 Prior to performing acoustic measurements, loudspeaker and subwoofer positioning should be optimized.
-In a home theater setting, the location of the subwoofer within the room will have a large impact on the smoothness of bass response.
-With Dirac Live®, you have more freedom with loudspeaker and subwoofer placement, but the best result will still be achieved if optimal placement is used together with Dirac Live®.
+In particular, the location of the subwoofer will have a large impact on bass response.
+With Dirac Live[®], you have more freedom with loudspeaker and subwoofer placement, but the best result will still be achieved if optimal placement is used together with Dirac Live[®].